gradle/gradle/design-docs/testing-toolkit.md

 ## Story: GradleRunner functionality is verified to work with all "supported" Gradle versions

-The TestKit allows for executing functional test with a Gradle distribution specified by the user. `GradleRunner` passes the provided distribution to the Tooling API to execute Gradle.
+The TestKit allows for executing functional tests with a Gradle distribution specified by the user. `GradleRunner` passes the provided distribution to the Tooling API to execute Gradle.
 For the most part the internal implementation of the Tooling API build execution uses a conservative set of features though there's no there's no assurance that a Tooling API will work with older versions of Gradle in this context.
 This story aims for implementing appropriate test coverage to ensure backward compatibility or graceful handling of